magnusviri/DigitalDisplay/README.md

 Custom Fields

 * Before you import the custom fields, you should edit the data so that it looks the way you want.
+There's a list of event types and a list of event locations.
+There's also an email in there that is displayed to people who edit the slides.
+That is so they can email whoever can edit the custom fields.